 There is not a lot of good data out there right now.
 We have reviewed two studies published in 2010 by FHWA and CAPCOA that attempted to quantify impacts of specific TDM strategies.
-What we do know is that TDM implementation combined with quality transit, low parking supplies, and parking priced at market rates all work together to reduce auto-usage and dependency.
+What we do know is that TDM implementation combined with quality transit, low parking supplies, and parking priced at market rates all work together to reduce auto-dependency and auto-usage district department of transportation